Builders ordered to replant 70 trees they tore down at Lenzie woodland site

 Thomas Glen, Depute Chief Executive said at the time: “The council’s planning service has confirmed that the trees within the site are not subject to a Tree Preservation Order or within a conservation area, therefore the landowner does not require planning permission to cut them down.”

-The Herald is waiting on a response from the council on the latest developments.

-So far, the Herald has also been unable to obtain a comment from Muir Homes about the tree felling.
+Despite repeated calls to Muir Construction, the Herald has been unable to obtain a comment from the company about the tree felling.